Back to School: Coming Together in New Ways

 As a parent in my own circle, I have been coping with it rather cliché with reminders that there is "no right or wrong, one-size-fits-all answer."
 I don't say this lightly though; I wholeheartedly mean it.
 While this pandemic may be a shared experience around the world, individually, families are experiencing it differently.
 We must lead with respect and empathy where these differences arise.

 Here in our Guidepost community, programming immediately diversified with respect to these variances.
 Our network was among the first to re-open physical campuses after an initial two-week closure in March, launching Emergency Care for Essential Workers.
 Around the same time, the need to better bridge classroom to home, educator to parent, grew more relevant as at-home learning became necessary or preferential for some.
-Family Framework was born as an immediate, free virtual resource focused on helping parents leverage Montessori philosophy at home, followed by more robust, full-time education programs via Guidepost Montessori Virtual School and Guidepost at Home nanny shares and home pods.
+Family Framework was born as an immediate, free virtual resource focused on helping parents leverage Montessori philosophy at home, followed by more robust, full-time education programs via Guidepost Montessori Virtual School.

 Gaps in accessibility grew clearer, too, prompting our parent company to innovate with greater collaboration.
 In partnership with Alt School, Guidepost Album was born as a low-cost alternative to accessing high-quality Montessori Elementary curriculum.
 A School Partnership program has taken off in public and private Montessori communities, where we work with other educators in unity to ensure continuity of education by sharing our established Montessori learning platform.
 Our international MACTE-accredited Prepared Montessorian Institute went virtual, helping to break down accessibility barriers for those seeking approachable Montessori training.
 Meanwhile, our Montessori for Military initiative has continued to grow in scope and reach.